Triggers

 Users update triggers do not have any specific configurable behaviours, requiring only:

-• Enabled Destinations: The list of Destinations to activation on request.
-For scheduled triggers, the destinations you can select are restricted to the ones that support offline activations.
+- Enabled Destinations: The list of Destinations to activate on request.
+For user update triggers, the destinations you can select are restricted to the ones that support offline activations.